pawelrosada/homebridge-docker/README.md

 # Homebridge Docker Setup

-This project sets up a Docker container for running Homebridge on a Raspberry Pi using the `balenalib/raspberry-pi-debian` base image.
+This project sets up a Docker container for running Homebridge on a Raspberry Pi, including the Raspberry Pi Zero with ARM6 architecture, using the `balenalib/raspberry-pi-debian` base image.

 ## Installation

-1. Install Docker on your Raspberry Pi if you haven't already.
+1. Install Docker on your Raspberry Pi, including the Raspberry Pi Zero, if you haven't already.
+Make sure to use the appropriate installation instructions for ARM6 architecture.

 2. Clone this repository to your Raspberry Pi.